matteocereda/GSECA/README.md

 ## Contributors

-GSECA has been designed by Dr **Matteo Cereda** and developed with Andrea Lauria, Serena Peirone and Marco Del Giudice
+GSECA has been designed by Dr **Matteo Cereda** and developed with Andrea Lauria, Serena Peirone and Marco Del Giudice.

 Main developer: Matteo Cereda and Andrea Lauria.